Kihagyás

 1. Run the application (e.g. using the F5 key).

 The structure of the code is very similar to Java and C++.
 Our classes are organised into namespaces.
-You can define a namespace with the keyword namespace.
-You can "scope" namespaces with the using keyword. e.g:
+A namespace can be defined with the keyword namespace.
+To bring namespaces into scope use the using keyword. e.g:

 using System.Collections.Generic;

-2. In a console C# application, you specify the entry point of your application by writing a static function called Main.
-Our class name can be anything, VS generated a class called Program in our case.
-The parameter list of the Main function is bound: either no parameters are given, or a string[] is given, in which the command line arguments are given at runtime.
+2. In a C# console application, the entry point of the application is defined by writing a static function named Main.
+The class name can be anything, VS generated a class called Program in our case.
+The parameter list of the Main function is fix: either no parameters are given, or a string[] is given, in which the command line arguments are given at runtime.

-When the project was created, we previously checked the "Do not use top level statements" checkbox.
-If we had not done this, we would have found only one meaningful line in our Program.cs file:
+When creating the project earlier, we checked the "Do not use top-level statements" checkbox.
+If we had not done this, our Program.cs file would contain only one meaningful line:

 // See https://aka.ms/new-console-template for more information